ASTM E1527: Lessons From Applying the Current Phase I Site Assessment Standards Guide and Proposed Revisions

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will review the previously revised ASTM E1527 standard for conducting environmental site assessments (ESAs), how the standard has changed, and practical considerations for using the standard.
+This CLE course will review the previously revised ASTM E1527 standard for conducting environmental site assessments (ESAs), how the standard has changed, and practical considerations for using the standard.
 The panel will discuss the practical considerations in conducting all appropriate inquiries (AAI) and the due diligence process.
 The panel will offer best practices and lessons regarding this standard.

 - Overview of environmental liability and defenses